RoboDBCE/events/2024/Tech-Summit/RoboRacer.md

 ## Rules and Regulations

 - All robots must comply with the size and weight restrictions specified in the [rulebook](./roboracer-rulebook.pdf).
-- Each team can have 2 or more members.
+- Each team can have maximum 4 members.
 - Any robot found to be in violation of the rules will be disqualified.

 ## Prizes